 The celebrations began early in the morning, at 7:30 a.m., at the Liebenberg memorial opposite the University of Vienna, a victory monument erected in the 1880s in honor of Johann Andreas von Liebenberg, the Viennese mayor in 1683.
 Starhemberg first laid a wreath here, at the foot of the obelisk, and then marched with his assault company down the Ringstrasse to the Rathausplatz in front of City Hall, coming to a halt before another monument, namely that of Count Ernst Rüdiger von Starhemberg, where a further wreath was laid.
 Security Minister Emil Fey, who was also provincial leader (Landesführer) of the Viennese Homeland Protection, related Count Starhemberg's campaign during the deliverance of Vienna in 1683 and described the critical role now being played by his descendant of the same name in the defense of Austria.

 Around 10 a.m.
 Starhemberg arrived at Schönbrunn Palace, in whose the actual "Turks Deliverance Celebration" opened with a Catholic Mass.
-Afterward Emil Fey again had the floor, delivering the first speech in front of the legion Home Guard members, who had arrived overnight from all over Austria by chartered trains.
+Afterward Emil Fey had the floor, delivering the first speech in front of the legion Home Guard members, who had arrived overnight from all over Austria by chartered trains.
 Fey, whom Dollfuss had included in his cabinet as his security minister at Starhemberg's recommendation, reminded the audience how in 1683 Count Starhemberg had understood how "to fill his soldiers and the citizens of Vienna with enthusiasm and his own heroic courage so that the well-nigh incredible actually came to pass, so that this then weak city could hold its ground against the vast Turkish army, could hold back this vast army."
 And 250 years later it was again an Ernst Rüdiger Starhemberg "who has assumed the leadership of many thousands of men who are loyal to their homeland and thirsty for battle, who have congregated in voluntary discipline and patriotism to protect the people and homeland."

 After this introduction Starhemberg himself began to speak.
-He wore the green uniform of the Homeland Protection, his medals pinned above his left breast pocket, under them the Silver Medal for Bravery First Class, which he had been awarded in World War I. Surrounded by his adjutants, invited guests, photographers, cameramen, and radio technicians, Starhemberg stepped onto the speaker's podium on the garden-side balcony of the palace in his tall black leather boots and raised his right arm.
-The thousands of Home Guard members standing in formation in the Baroque gardens reciprocated the greeting with cheers of "heil."
+He wore the green uniform of the Homeland Protection, his medals pinned above his left breast pocket, under them the Silver Medal for Bravery First Class, which he had been awarded in World War I. Surrounded by his adjutants, invited guests, photographers, cameramen, and radio technicians, Starhemberg stepped onto the speaker's podium on the garden-side balcony of the palace in tall black leather boots and raised his right arm.
+The thousands of Home Guard members standing in formation in the Baroque gardens returned the greeting with cheers of "heil."
 Once they had lowered their arms and the cheers had subsided, Starhemberg started his speech, .

 He reminded his supporters how often in the past the "Eastern March Germans" (Ostmarkdeutschen) had defended themselves "against a world of enemies," and highlighted three events that in his eyes were significant in world history: 1683, when "the Christian cross prevailed over the crescent moon"; the victory of "Austria's Germans" over the Napoleonic army at in 1809; and the "heroic deeds" of Austrian soldiers in the World War.
 Considering this valiant history, it was the duty of the Homeland Protection "to preserve the liberty and independence of our beautiful Austria, hallowed as it is by the death of thousands."
 Since 1918, however, "party politics" and "class warfare" had demoralized the Austrian people, who needed a savior, demanded a savior.
 "Be that savior," said Starhemberg to Federal Chancellor Dollfuss, "and be confident that everything supports you and everything is with you when you set about saving Austria."

-Dollfuss also commemorated the historical events of 1683, yet he emphasized not only Count von Starhemberg but also the then barely twenty-year-old Prince Eugene of Savoy, who fought bravely in the Battle of Vienna and subsequently "warded off the danger of the Asian incursion into Western Christian civilization for all time."
+In his subsequent speech, Dollfuss also commemorated the historical events of 1683, yet he emphasized not only Count von Starhemberg but also the then barely twenty-year-old Prince Eugene of Savoy, who fought bravely in the Battle of Vienna and subsequently "warded off the danger of the Asian incursion into Western Christian civilization for all time."
 However, after the World War, in which Dollfuss had himself performed his duty as a soldier at the front, the enemy had infiltrated the Austrian people via "foreign ideas."
 He wanted to fight these socialist ideologies and build a "Christian German state under the rule of law" whose population would be grouped according to profession.
 Finally, the federal chancellor pledged "allegiance upon allegiance" to "Prince Starhemberg," the federal leader of the Austrian Homeland Protection, and ended his speech with the proclamation: "Austria above everything, if she only will!"
 Starhemberg wrote in his memoirs that Dollfuss had repeated this oath of allegiance again in a tête-à-tête that evening.
 The federal chancellor was—as was he—deeply impressed by the rally in Schönbrunn and the that followed, during which "the hobnailed boots of our Alpine formations [marched] down Mariahilferstrasse into the city."
 Starhemberg strode ahead of his Home Guard men before standing next to Dollfuss on to review the parading troops who followed him.